 Wireless Settings The configuration settings have been saved for the AP: .
-Click on "Apply Settings" to confirm your settings, and then re-connect using the new wireless settings.
-APPLY SETTINGS HOME I settings are applied to connect the plasma power work.
+Click on "Apply Settings" to confirm your settings, and then re-connect USING THE NEW WIRELESS SETTINGS HOME I The selected wireless supply to the new net connects to the new r settings are applied to connect the plasma power work.
 The plasma power supply now resets and network.
-Client Settings Wireless settings have been applied to connect your de vice to the network: erface after setup, refer to Access the XPR web n network mode on page 181.
+Client Settings Wireless settings have been applied to connect your de vice to the network: To access the web int interface after setup ir erface after setup, refer to Access the XPR web n network mode on page 181.